erizov/Professor/semester_3/lecture_10_graph_algorithms/dijkstra/README.md

 ### Application

 5. Can you implement Dijkstra from memory without looking at the code?
-6. What real-world problem could you solve using Dijkstra?
+6. What real-world problem could youaddresse using Dijkstra?

 ### Debugging

 7. What are the most common mistakes when implementing Dijkstra?
-8. How would you test your Dijkstra implementation?
+8. How would you test your Dijkstra deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AlTechniqueisualization

 *Visual diagram for Dijkstra would be added here* *Consider using online visualization tools or drawing step-by-step execution*